okx/okexchain-docs/docs/delegators/delegators-overview.md

 ## Introduction

-OKExChain is based on Tendermint and relies on a set of validators responsible for submitting blocks.
+OEC is based on Tendermint and relies on a set of validators responsible for submitting blocks.
 These validators participate in the consensus protocol by broadcasting votes which contain cryptographic signatures signed by each validator’s private key.

 Token holders can delegate staking rights through the “delegation” command, and select the validators that they think are meaningful to the ecosystem.
 These token holders are called delegators.